Marine Serre: Public image

 In June 2017, during the award ceremony of the LVMH Prize for Young Fashion Designers, Karl Lagerfeld, who was a member of the jury, described Marine Serre as: "One-meter-fifty, but a will of steel.".
 Serre is often described as intensely focused and disciplined, traits she attributes to her early career as a high-level tennis player.
 She trained for over thirteen years and nearly qualified for the French Open before ultimately deciding to pursue fashion full-time.
-This athletic background has contributed to her reputation for having a strong work ethic and a resilient, forward-looking mindset.